 A study by the editor of the British Medical Journal looked at the risk of experiencing a Serious Adverse Event (SAE) in both the Pfizer and Moderna randomized controlled trials.
 These were the RCTs that were used to get Emergency Use Authorization.

-Interview with Dr Aseem Malhotra, a cardiologist who was one of the first people in the UK to take the COVID vaccine and then promoted it on television.
+Interview with Dr Aseem Malhotra, a cardiologist who was one of the first people in the UK to take COVID vaccine and then promoted it on television.
+He later reassessed the evidence and called for a stop to the vaccination campaign.

 In addition to deaths, other serious adverse reactions leading to permanent disability, hospitalization, or threatening the patient’s life have been reported.